-That’s why Dr. Hahn is the dentist you want on your side.
+That’s why Dr. Hahn is the family dentist you want on your side.
 He and our team care deeply about the health and wellness of our patients, and we’re in a unique position—inside your mouth—to detect oral cancer before it becomes deadly.
 Oral cancer screenings are just one of the reasons your regular dental exams and cleanings are so important.
 So come see us for a screening today, it might just save your life—or at least give you peace of mind.

 Your healthy smile is one of your greatest assets, and you should do everything you can to protect it!
 If anyone in your family is involved in any type of contact sports, we highly recommend an athletic mouthguard to protect against oral injuries and minimize damage from concussions.
 Yes, there are stock and boil-and-bite mouthguards available at the local sporting goods store, but only a custom mouthguard offers the best fit, the most comfort, and the highest level of protection.

 Even if your family isn’t into sports, one of you may clench and grind your teeth all through the night.
 Teeth grinding and clenching, known as bruxism, can cause a whole lot of problems for your oral health, including worn-down teeth, receding gums, and jaw pain which may develop into TMJ disorder.
 A custom nightguard worn during sleep can provide a soft cushion to minimize the damage, preserving your teeth and allowing you to wake up rested and pain-free.